Master's Degree Requirements

 In advance of the leave period, the student must complete and submit a Request for Leave of Absence Form to The Graduate School.
 This form requires approval by the academic program.
 If The Graduate School approves the leave of absence, the time of that leave will not count against the total time allowed for the degree.
 Readmission to The Graduate School after an approved leave of absence is generally a formality.
 Ordinarily, a leave of absence may not be renewed.

-Students should be aware that while on leave, they cannot be considered enrolled students and therefore will not have access to campus services and benefits afforded to enrolled students, including eligibility for holding student employment positions (e.g., TA or RA) or student health insurance, among other services.
+Students should be aware that while on leave no progress towards their graduate degree should be made.
+When on an approved leave of absence, they cannot be considered enrolled students and therefore will not have access to campus services and benefits afforded to enrolled students, including eligibility for holding student employment positions (e.g., TA or RA) or student health insurance, among other services.

 Students taking advantage of the Parental Leave Policy do not need to file a separate Leave of Absence request.